arunkjose/Resources/Azure Functions.md

 1. **Test the HTTP Trigger**:
    - After deployment, Azure will provide you with a **URL** for the HTTP trigger.
-   - Use browser to make a request to the HTTP trigger endpoint.
+   - Use the browser to make a request to the HTTP trigger endpoint.
    - You should get a response, such as a `200 OK` with any additional output defined in your function.

 2. **Monitor the Timer Trigger**: